Find Top Talent

 The Work-Study Program (WSP) encourages the part-time employment of UCSB's undergraduate and graduate students.
 Their earnings help them to defray the cost of their education.
 To the maximum extent practicable, FWSP positions should complement and reinforce a recipient's academic and/or career goals, serve the public interest and, whenever possible, directly involve the recipient in community service activities.

 Visit the Office of Financial Aid and Scholarships website for their "Work-Study Program Employer Handbooks" for on-campus departments and non-profit agencies.
+The Work-Study Unit has created a new page that stores up to date information regarding the use of work-study for student employees during the COVID-19 response.

 NOTE: UCSB Financial Aid does not accept work study positions over the summer.
 Over the summer months (June-Sept), employers are welcome to submit postings to be reviewed by Career Services as non-work-study positions.
 The UCSB Work-Study Program will resume approving Work-Study job postings for each academic year in mid-August.